19Kapil/EduApp/README.md

 # EduApp

-EduApp is an educational platform designed to streamline communication between teachers and parents, track student activities, and manage co-curricular events.
+EduApp is a school app  designed to streamline communication between teachers and parents, track student activities, and manage co-curricular events.
 It provides a seamless interface to monitor students' attendance, participation, and achievements while facilitating interactions within a school community.

 ## Features